Alanine—glyoxylate transaminase

-Thus, the two substrates of this enzyme are L-alanine and glyoxylate, whereas its two products are pyruvate and glycine.
+The two substrates of this enzyme characterised from liver and kidney are L-alanine and glyoxylic acid.
+Its products are pyruvic acid and glycine.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-alanine:glyoxylate aminotransferase.
 Other names in common use include AGT, alanine-glyoxylate aminotransferase, alanine-glyoxylic aminotransferase, and L-alanine-glycine transaminase.
-This enzyme participates in alanine and aspartate metabolism and glycine, serine and threonine metabolism.
-It employs one cofactor, pyridoxal phosphate.